Applying For Permits under the PA Uniform Construction Code

 Electrical Permits: If electrical work will be done, an electrical permit is required.
 Submission of the electrical permit application is required prior to any electrical work being started.
 All fees must be paid prior to the electrical permit issuance.

 Plumbing Permits: If plumbing fixtures will be installed, a plumbing permit is required.
 Submission of the plumbing application is required at the time of the building permit application submission.
 Plumbing fixtures must be identified on the construction plans.
 Any unit accepting waste water which is separately p-trapped and required to be located within two (2) feet of a vent, trapped separately, or is a mechanized device must be identified, as a plumbing fixture on the permit application.
 Prior to the building permit being issued, the plumber must sign the plumbing permit application.
 The plumbing permit fee must also be paid.
-Two sets of plumbing plans need to be submitted; single pencil line drawing ~ labeling size of pipe, vents, DFU’s, etc.
+Three sets of plumbing plans need to be submitted; single pencil line drawing ~ labeling size of pipe, vents, DFU’s, etc.